Never miss an important update |

 Since the coronavirus outbreaks, scammers are targeting pension pots of all sizes.
 In addition, the pandemic is impacting all firms, even those listed in the stock markets.
 As a result, the markets are volatile and may remain unpredictable.

-People facing financial problems during repeated lockdowns may try to make money through the pension funds, and the scammers may target those victims who are interested in earning through their pension money during the covid crisis.
+People facing financial problems during repeated lockdowns may try to make money through the pension funds, and the scammers may target victims interested in earning their pension money during the COVID crisis.

-A free pension review or higher returns where they guarantee to get you higher returns on pension savings.
+A free pension review or higher returns guarantees higher returns on pension savings.

-They may offer to help to release cash from your pension account, even for those under 55.
+They may help release cash from your pension account, even for those under 55.

-They may adopt high-pressure sales tactics to put pressure on the pension holder to invest in limited-time deals, or they send couriers/posts where they offer you to sign documents to get/ invest your money.
-Such offers are often unusual, unregulated and high risk, and it may not be easy to sell them to others if you want the invested money back.
+They may adopt high-pressure sales tactics to pressure the pension holder to invest in limited-time deals or send couriers/posts where they offer you to sign documents to get/ invest your money.
+Such offers are often unusual, unregulated and high-risk, and it may not be easy to sell them to others if you want the invested money back.

-The complicated investment schemes and the arrangement where several parties are involved can make it difficult for the investor to track all the processes and changes involved in the investment.
+The complicated investment schemes and the arrangement of several parties can make it difficult for the investor to track all the processes and changes involved in the investment.

-Since the investment schemes are mostly long term, for several years, one may not realise they invested in fake schemes, and remote access to the projects make it impossible for the investors to visit the location of investment projects.
+Since the investment schemes are mostly long-term, for several years, one may not realise they invested in fake schemes, and remote access to the projects makes it impossible for the investors to visit the location of investment projects.

 Moreover, the fraudsters often pretend they are helping you get your money back, and they may ask you to download an app to your device, which further gives them access to your bank and payment details.